Searching the possibility of $a_0(1450)$ scalar state being a diquark structure via charmed meson semileptonic decays: Numerical Analysis And Discussions

-Additionally, we further predict subsequent observations such as decay widths and branching ratios, and the results of these observations can also in turn test our theoretical prediction of the $D \to a_0(1450)$ TFFs.
-By taking the CKM matrix element $|V_{cd}|=0.221 \pm{0.008}$ from the PDG~\cite{ParticleDataGroup:2020ssz}, we obtain the differential decay widths for $D \to a_0(1450) \ell \nu{_\ell}$ with $\ell=(e,\mu)$, whose specific behavior is shown in Fig.~\ref{Fig: decay width}, the prediction of QCDSR~ ($\mathrm{S2}$)~\cite{Cheng:2005nb} for comparison.
-Since the kinematic $q^2$-region of the $D \to a_0(1450) \ell \nu_{\ell}$ decay is much smaller than that of the $B \to a_0(1450) \ell \nu{_\ell}$ decay, we separately consider the differential decay widths for electron and muon channels.
-It can be intuitively seen from Fig.~\ref{Fig: decay width} that the behavioral trends of our predicted differential decay widths for electrons and muons under the two amplitude schemes are basically consistent, though there exist slight differences in numerical results.
-Compared with first scheme, the second scheme yields smaller numerical results.
-This is because the TFF of $D \to a_0(1450)$ calculated in scheme $\varphi_{2;a_0}^{(\mathrm{S2})}(x)$ is slightly smaller than that in scheme $\varphi_{2;a_0}^{(\mathrm{S1})}(x)$.
-Consequently, under the same threshold parameter $s_0$ and Borel window $M^2$, the numerical results of the differential decay widths for electrons and muons in scheme $\varphi_{2;a_0}^{(\mathrm{S2})}(x)$ are smaller.
-Furthermore, our results are only numerically slightly larger than the prediction of QCDSR ($\mathrm{S2}$)~\cite{Cheng:2005nb}.
+As a further step, the decay widths and branching fractions for semileptonic $D \to a_0(1450) \ell \nu{_\ell}$ decay can be calculated.
+By taking the CKM matrix element $|V_{cd}|=0.221 \pm{0.008}$ from the PDG~\cite{ParticleDataGroup:2020ssz}, we obtain the differential decay widths for $D \to a_0(1450) \ell \nu{_\ell}$ with $\ell=(e,\mu)$.
+Their behaviors are shown in Fig.~\ref{Fig: decay width}, together with the QCDSR-II prediction~\cite{Cheng:2005nb} for comparison.
+Since the kinematic $q^2$-region of $D \to a_0(1450) \ell \nu_\ell $ decay is much smaller than that of $B \to a_0(1450) \ell \nu{_\ell}$ decay, we separately consider the differential decay widths for electron and muon channels.
+It can be seen from Fig.~\ref{Fig: decay width} that the behavioral trends of our predicted differential decay widths for electrons and muons under two LCDA schemes are basically consistent, though there exist slight differences in numerical results.
+Compared with the first scheme, the second scheme gives smaller numerical results.
+This is because the TFF $f^{ (\rm{S2})}_+(q^2)$ obtained in second scheme is slightly lower than $f^{ (\rm{S1})}_+(q^2)$ from the first scheme.
+Therefore, under the same threshold parameter $s_0$ and Borel window $M^2$, the differential decay widths for the electron and muon channels in second scheme $f^{(\rm{S2})}_+(q^2)$ are also smaller.